BimmerGestalt/AAIdrive/README.md

     - Scribd
     - Smart Audiobook Player
     - YouTube Music
   - Recent versions of Spotify block the standard Android MediaBrowserService connection, which is needed for the Search feature.
-Please downgrade to [version 8.4.96.953](https://www.apkhere.com/down/com.spotify.music_8.4.96.953_free) for full functionality.
+Downgrading to [version 8.4.96.953](https://www.apkhere.com/down/com.spotify.music_8.4.96.953_free) will enable this feature.

 Requirements
 ------------

 To communicate to the car, this project relies on the proxy connection that is created by the main Connected app on the phone.
-Both of the brand-specific Connected and the Connected Classic apps have been tested as compatible for this purpose.
+Both of the brand-specific Connected and the Connected Classic apps have been tested as compatible for this purpose, but the new Connected app is more reliable.

 Additionally, the car proposes a security challenge during the connection process, and this project asks the Security Service provided by the Connected apps for the correct response.
 The normal Connected app should be enough for this, but it might be necessary to also install the Connected Classic app to provide the Security Service.
 If this is needed, it is not recommended to install both the Connected and Connected Classic apps of the same brand, they will fight over the connection to the car and undefined results may happen.
-Instead, install the Connected Classic app of the other brand that is not intended to be used regularly.
+Instead, install the Connected Classic app of the other brand that is not intended to be used regularly, such as BMW Connected and Mini Connected Classic.

 Build Instructions
 ------------------